Lightprotocol/program-examples/zk-id/README.md

 Verifies a zero-knowledge proof of credential ownership using Groth16 verification and creates an encrypted event account to store the verification result on-chain.

 **Properties:**
-- The credential is not exposed during zk proof verification.
+- Credential verification is private.
+The credential is not exposed during zk proof verification.
 - Each credential can only be used once per `verification_id`.
+(The event account address serves as a nullifier.)
+- Only the credential owner can produce a valid proof.

 ## Requirements